maartenSXM/cpphash/README.md

 # Disclaimers

-The author has not attempted to use cpptext with Visual Studio.
+The author has not attempted to use cpphash with Visual Studio.

 # MacOS Note